kenncheng/GCD-course-project/CodeBook.md

 <h3>measurement</h3>

-<p>The names of the measurement for which the mean is calculated, have the possible 66 values:</p>
+<p>The names of the 66 measurements for which the mean is calculated, by subject and activity:</p>

 <ul>
 <li>"body-acceleration-mean-x-time"</li>